FINA PKI System

 Pursuant to the relevant Electronic Signature legislation, Fina uses prescribed secure cryptographic algorithms and cryptographic key lengths for issuing Certificates and Time-Stamps.

-The SHA-256, RSA algorithm is used to calculate the summary for signing certificates, CRLs and Time-Stamps.
+The SHA-256, RSA algorithm is used to compute hash value for signing certificates, CRLs and Time-Stamps.

 The lengths of cryptographic RSA key pairs used are as follows: